Difficult Conversations in a Family Business: Why They Don't Happen

 While everyone is busy protecting the relationship, the business is running a tab.

 Every month the conversation doesn't happen is a month the wrong person is making calls they shouldn't be making.
 A month a role that should have been restructured is still exactly where it was.
-A month your best employee is watching leadership avoid the obvious and quietly updating their resume.
+A month your best non-family employee is watching leadership avoid the obvious and quietly updating their resume.

 And when I ask them what it cost — they already know.
 They knew before they booked the call.
 They just hadn't said the number out loud yet.